 Can sexually transmitted diseases (STDs) go away on their own?
 People may hope that STDs will clear up on their own because they want to avoid getting tested and everything that goes with it: the embarrassment of going to a clinic or your doctor, the hassle of getting a prescription and broaching the subject with your partner.

 Unfortunately, most STDs will not clear up on their own, and many get worse the longer they go without being treated, causing more and more harm to your health.
 To go into why and how to treat different STDs, let’s first break them down into their three main categories: bacterial, parasitic and viral.

 Bacterial and Parasitic STDs

-Bacterial and parasitic STDs do not clear up over time and will always require prescription treatment in order to get rid of them.
+STDs caused by bacteria and parasites do not clear up on their own and always require prescription treatment.
 Bacterial STDs include chlamydia, gonorrhea and syphilis.
 Parasitic STDs include trich, scabies and pubic lice.
-All of these STDs are curable, but they require a diagnosis and doctor’s prescription in order to do so.
-If left untreated, these STDs can cause serious health complications, so it’s important to get tested and treated as soon as possible.
+All of these STDs are curable, but they require a diagnosis and doctor’s prescription.
+Left untreated, these STDs can cause health complications and spread to sexual partners, so it’s important to get tested and treated regularly.

 So, can STDs go away on their own?
 In almost all cases, no. That’s why it’s important to make sure you’re getting tested frequently and practicing safer sex.